jwcarr/eyekit/GUIDE.md

 **[If you don't see the images below, this guide, along with full documentation, can also be read here](https://jwcarr.github.io/eyekit/)**

-Eyekit is a Python package for doing open, reproducible science on reading behavior.
+Eyekit is a Python package for doing open science on reading behavior using eyetracking data.
 Eyekit is entirely independent of any particular eyetracker hardware, presentation software, or data formats, and has a minimal set of dependencies.
 It has an object-oriented style that defines two core objects – the TextBlock and the FixationSequence – that you bring into contact with a bit of coding.
 Eyekit is currently in the pre-alpha stage and is licensed under the terms of the MIT License.

 Is Eyekit the Right Tool for Me?